Mike Bajakian

-Mike Bajakian (born August 4, 1974) is an American football coach who is the offensive coordinator for the UMass Minutemen.
-He previously served as the quarterbacks coach for the Tampa Bay Buccaneers of the National Football League (NFL) and as the offensive coordinator at Boston College, Tennessee, Cincinnati, Central Michigan, Northwestern, and Utah.
+Mike Bajakian (born August 4, 1974) is an American football coach who is the quarterbacks coach for the Cleveland Browns of the National Football League (NFL).
+He previously served as the quarterbacks coach for the Tampa Bay Buccaneers of the National Football League (NFL) and as the offensive coordinator at Boston College, Tennessee, Cincinnati, Central Michigan, Northwestern, Utah, and UMass.

+Coaching career

+On February 1, 2026, the Cleveland Browns hired Bajakian to serve as the team's quarterbacks coach under new head coach Todd Monken.

 Personal life

 Bajakian grew up in River Vale, New Jersey and graduated from Bergen Catholic High School with the class of 1992.

 He is married to Michelene, and together they have five children: Mary, Anna, Emma, Samuel and Rose.